nodejs/node/doc/api/url.markdown

 * `protocol`: The request protocol, lowercased.

   Example: `'http:'`
-* `host`: The full lowercased host portion of the URL, including port and authentication information.
+* `host`: The full lowercased host portion of the URL, including the port.

-  Example: `'user:pass@host.com:8080'`
+  Example: `'host.com:8080'`
 * `auth`: The authentication information portion of a URL.

   Example: `'user:pass'`